FengQiaojun/TerrainMesh_Data/README.md

 Notice the 2D sparse depth maps in **Pcds**, **Pcds_1000**, **Pcds_1000_gt** follow the same format of the groundtruth depth images in **Depths**, i.e., is stored in 16-bit and the real depth value can be derived by dividing 64.

+## SensatUrban (Geometric+Semantic)

+### Download
+Please download the dataset through the [Google Drive link](https://drive.google.com/drive/folders/1AKFAIMIy66irr5cflrfKADXU_CZnYEKP?usp=sharing).

 ## Ref
-The dataset is developed from [WHU MVS/Stereo Dataset](http://gpcv.whu.edu.cn/data/WHU_MVS_Stereo_dataset.html).
-If you find this helpfut to you project, please consider cite
+[1] Q. Feng and N. Atanasov, "TerrainMesh: Metric-Semantic Terrain Reconstruction from Aerial Images Using Joint 2D-3D Learning," arXiV, 2022
-[1] Q. Feng and N. Atanasov, “Mesh Reconstruction from Aerial Images for Outdoor Terrain Mapping Using Joint 2D-3D Learning,” in IEEE International Conference on Robotics and Automation (ICRA), 2021.
+[2] Q. Feng and N. Atanasov, "Mesh Reconstruction from Aerial Images for Outdoor Terrain Mapping Using Joint 2D-3D Learning," 2021 IEEE International Conference on Robotics and Automation (ICRA), 2021, pp. 5208-5214

+The dataset is developed from [WHU MVS/Stereo Dataset](http://gpcv.whu.edu.cn/data/WHU_MVS_Stereo_dataset.html) and [SensatUrban Dataset](http://point-cloud-analysis.cs.ox.ac.uk/).
+If you find this helpful, please consider cite

-[2] J. Liu and S. Ji, “A Novel Recurrent Encoder-Decoder Structure for Large-Scale Multi-View Stereo Reconstruction From an Open AerialDataset,” in IEEE/CVF Conference on Computer Vision and PatternRecognition (CVPR), 2020, pp. 6049–6058.
+[3] J. Liu and S. Ji, “A Novel Recurrent Encoder-Decoder Structure for Large-Scale Multi-View Stereo Reconstruction From an Open AerialDataset,” in IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2020, pp. 6049–6058.
+[4] Q. Hu, B. Yang, S. Khalid, W. Xiao, N. Trigoni and A. Markham, "Towards Semantic Segmentation of Urban-Scale 3D Point Clouds: A Dataset, Benchmarks and Challenges," 2021 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2021, pp. 4975-4985

+## Contact
+Qiaojun Feng qjfeng@ucsd.edu